Categories

 What is the difference between these switches?

+The key differences between power transfer switches lie in their configuration and ratings.
 Each of the power transfer switches that we offer is vastly different from any of the others for a few specific reasons.
 For starters, the number of poles can vary.
 This means that you can get the switch you need based on the number of circuits you need to connect.
 Additionally, you can select the amperages available as well.
-Different power requirements may call for different amperages and as such, we make sure to carry a wide range of amperages to ensure that you can get exactly what you need.
+Different power requirements may call for different amperages, and as such, we make sure to carry a wide range of amperages to ensure that you can get exactly what you need.
+We offer two main styles of power transferring switches.

-The ship shore power transfer switch is your basic power transfer switch.
+Ship Shore PTSThe ship shore power transfer switch is your basic power transfer switch.
 Consisting of three positions; Shore / Off / Generator, this switch allows you to easily change between shore power or generator power.
 Ship shore switches are available in 2, 3, or 4 pole options and a whole range of amperages.
 The different amperages are available to meet the specific needs of varying vessels.
-Amperages including 10-amp, 15-amp, 20-amp, 25-amp, 35-amp, 50-amp, 65-amp, 100-amp, and 150-amp.
+Amperages include 10-amp, 15-amp, 20-amp, 25-amp, 35-amp, 50-amp, 65-amp, 100-amp, and 150-amp.
 With all the possible combinations, you are sure to find exactly what you are looking for.

 What safety features do these switches offer?

-All power transfer switch has been designed with safety in mind and as such is made with a non-conductive switch body and handle.
-This prevent accidental shocks and shorts.
-The multistep power transfer switch also carries “break-before-make” technology meaning that a circuit is disconnected before another is connected.
+All power transfer switches have been designed with safety in mind, and as such, are made with a non-conductive switch body and handle.
+This prevents accidental shocks and shorts.
+The multistep power transfer switch also carries “break-before-make” technology, meaning that a circuit is disconnected before another is connected.
 This can help to prevent the momentary connection between the old signal path and the new signal path.
-So not only are power transfer switches safe for human operation, some of them offer a safer connection and disconnection method protecting your electrical system over time.
+So not only are power transfer switches safe for human operation, but some of them also offer a safer connection and disconnection method, protecting your electrical system over time.
 Whereas some switches are built to get a job done and that is it, power transfer switches are built with safety in mind.
 The best part is that this is only one of the advantages that these switches offer.

 Non-Conductive Body